dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

 ```
 As another example, contrast `IntSet` with the `geometry.Path` type from the beginning of this chapter. `Path` was defined as a slice type, allowing its clients to construct instances using the slice literal syntax, to iterate over its points using a `range` loop, and so on, whereas these operations are denied to clients of `IntSet`.

-Here’s the crucial difference: `geometry.Path` is intrinsically a sequence of points, no more and no less, and we don’t foresee adding new fields to it, so it makes sense for the `geometry` package to reveal that `Path` is a slice.
+Here's the crucial difference: `geometry.Path` is intrinsically a sequence of points, no more and no less, and we don't foresee adding new fields to it, so it makes sense for the `geometry` package to reveal that `Path` is a slice.
 In contrast, an `IntSet` merely happens to be represented as a `[]uint64` slice.
 It could have been represented using `[]uint`, or something completely different for sets that are sparse or very small, and it might perhaps benefit from additional features like an extra field to record the number of elements in the set.
 For these reasons, it makes sense for `IntSet` to be opaque.

 In this chapter, we learned how to associate methods with named types, and how to call those methods.
-Although methods are crucial to object-oriented programming, they’re only half the picture.
+Although methods are crucial to object-oriented programming, they're only half the picture.
 To complete it, we need *interfaces*, the subject of the next chapter.